 Note, faster growing trees, such as ash, sweetgum, or sycamore, may cause more trouble because they grow more quickly.
 Slower growing trees are a better choice, but they still need to be replaced every seven to ten years to avoid their roots from becoming an issue.
 Also, make sure you plant trees far from your sewer lines, that way you can help prevent damage and prevent those pesky (and often expensive) sewer line repairs.
-If you’re not sure where your sewer lines are, ask Neal Harris Service Experts Heating, Air Conditioning & Plumbing to flag the path of the sewer pipes.
+If you’re not sure where your sewer lines are, ask Neal Harris Service Experts to flag the path of the sewer pipes.

 So if you think your tree roots have invaded your sewer line or you have any plumbing problems at all, call Neal Harris Service Experts in Kansas City and we are happy to come out and see if you need a sewer line repair or do a full plumbing maintenance to make sure your pipes are in working order.